University College London (UCL) – Indian Institute of Science (IISc) Joint Call for Collaborative Projects and Exchange Activities

 A maximum of 12 months.

-For UCL funds allocated must be consumed before 31st July 2023.
+For UCL funds allocated must be consumed before 31st July 2024.

 Additional Points

-• One principal investigator (PI) should submit only one joint-proposal.
-IISc will take the lead on this, as submission will be via their on-line portal.
-The PI’s will need to sign the joint application, or the IISc PI will need to confirm that his UCL counterpart has agreed to the joint submission of the application.
+• The PI’s of both institutions will need to sign the joint application, or either PI will need to confirm in writing that their counterpart has agreed to the joint submission of the application.

 • The budget provided by IISc and UCL may be spent as per norms and regulations followed in each institution.
 No monies can be transferred between them.

-• UCL applicants do not need to undertake Work tribe costings
+• UCL applicants do not need to undertake Work tribe costings.

 • All allocated funds will be subject to audit by UCL and IISc respectively.